ideaconsult/Toxtree.js/README.md

 - **`onError`** (attr. `data-on-error`): a function name, or function to be called when there's an error on AJAX call.
 The passed _callback_ to `jT.call()` is still called, but with _null_ result.
 - **`onLoaded`** (attr. `data-on-loaded`): another kit-specific callback, which is called from the kit itself, when it's main querying result has arrived, be it _dataset_, _model_ or whatever.
 The callback is called within kit's context (i.e. the kit instance is `this`) and the returned set is passed as first agrument, which is _null_ upon erroneous result from the server.
 Default _null_.
 - **`onDetails`** (attr. `data-on-details`): If this is not-null, it instructs the kit (_jToxCompound_, _jToxSubstance_, _jToxModel_ or _jToxDataset_) to add expand/collapse icon in the first cell of each row and include the mechanism for handling it.
 The handler provided here (either as _string_ or _function_) is of formt: `function (root, data, element)`, with _root_ being the details-row, cell, spawning on all but first column, _data_ is the data for the whole row and _element_ is the one that launched the openning.
 Default: _null_.
+- **`onRow`** (attr. `data-on-row`): For all kits that use dataTables to visualize their data (i.e. most of the kits), this is the way to provide a mechanism to be called on each _dataTable's_ `onRow` event.
+It is called right after a `<tr>` element for the row is created.
+If you passed this handler and return `false` from it (boolean's _false_, not _null_) - the normal `onRow` calling inside the kit will be skipped.

+Each kit's configuration can have a `handlers` object, which provides a jToxKit's universal way of action handling.
+Each element inside a kit which is marked with `jtox-handler` class is installed an `click` or `change` event, which name is taken from `data-handler` property of the element.
+The actual handler is obtained in one of the following methods:

+- kit's **configuration** has a property with that name inside its `handlers` object.
+If not...
+- ... a global function with that name is taken, if exists.
+If not...
+- ... no handler is installed.

+This procedure is performed on kit's initialization, not during event handling itself.
+On `<input>`, `<select>` and `<textarea>` elements the handler is installed on `change` event, and on all others - on the `click` event.

 ##### Miscellaneous